Last Updated on September 17, 2022 by DMEditor

 ActiveCampaign has actually been on-the-go for quite some time, and it feels like they’ve been kind of tapping away in the background, getting things in order, before having an explosion of success and expansion in the past year.

 They’ve been on the go since 2003 – 14 years is a long time in tech!
 The last year’s successes have included two office expansions, a 250% increase in their user base, and a 160% increase in their number of employees.

-They boast a lot of features, implying how great they’ll be in generating sales for your business.
+They boast a lot of features, implying how great they’ll be in generating sales for your small business as it scales into something more.
 But they all do.

 ConvertKit is a very different style of company.
 Started two years ago in 2015, they’ve truly embraced contemporary startup culture, with a fully remote working team of 24, who are located across 17 countries.